 Glaucoma Your eye contains fluid to maintain its shape.
 Too much fluid or poorly drained fluid causes a build up within the eye which can damage the optic nerve.
 Angle closure glaucoma presents itself rapidly and causes blurred vision and headaches.

-Your local Orlando ophthalmologist, Doc Brock, has decades of experience helping his patients regain the vision they had long before their headaches began.
-If your vision has recently changed, contact the specialists at Magruder at 407-843-5665.
-Click over to our blog page to learn about many of our procedures and the latest in technological advancements in eye care.
+Your Orlando ophthalmologists, Dr. Michael Shumski and Dr. G Brock Magruder Jr., have decades of experience helping patients regain the vision they had long before their headaches began.
+If your vision has recently changed, contact the specialists at Magruder at 407-843-5665 or book your complimentary LASIK consultation online now.